vsnemade/oms-service/README.md

 mvn test
 ```

-📌 Tests use **Testcontainers**
-- PostgreSQL runs in Docker
-- Tests auto‑skip if Docker is unavailable
+Uses **Testcontainers** (Docker required).

 ---

-## 🐳 Running with Docker
+## 🐳 Run Full Stack
 ```bash
 docker-compose up
 ```

 ---

-## 📖 How to Learn from this Repo
-1. Start from **Phase 1**
-2. Checkout commits phase‑by‑phase
-3. Read code + comments
-4. Run tests
-5. Break things and fix them 😄
+## 🏁 Final Outcome
+By completing all phases you will:
+- Build real Spring Boot apps
+- Understand microservices deeply
+- Be interview‑ready 🚀

 ---

-## ⭐ Best Practices Followed
-- Clean architecture
-- Layered design
-- Proper testing
-- Production‑ready configuration
-- Interview‑oriented explanations

----

-## 🤝 Contribution
-This repo is designed for **learning**.
-Feel free to fork and extend.

----

-## 🏁 Final Note
-If you complete all phases **hands‑on**, you will:
-- Understand Spring Boot deeply
-- Be confident in real projects
-- Crack backend interviews easily 🚀

-Happy Coding! 🎉
+⭐ Star this repo if it helped you!